Sunray0466/Project-MLOps/reports/README.md

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**
 > **explain with your own words why these concepts matters in larger projects.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We used ... for linting and ... for formatting.
-We also used ... for typing and ... for documentation.
-These*
-> *concepts are important in larger projects because ... .
-For example, typing ...*
->
 > Answer:

 We used Ruff for linting and formatting in our Python project.
 Running Ruff checks and formatting during development helps maintain good code quality by enforcing consistent styling and catching potential issues early, ensuring the code remains readable, maintainable, and aligned with best practices.
 Integrating Ruff into a pre-commit hook made it easy to spot and fix mistakes before committing, which prevented problematic changes from reaching the shared codebase and minimized the time spent on code reviews.
 Additionally, including Ruff in our GitHub Actions or continuous integration (CI) pipeline provided an extra layer of validation by ensuring that all code merged into production adhered to the established standards and was free of basic errors.
 This end-to-end integration helped us avoid regressions, maintain clean code, and improve overall efficiency in the development process.